Qualifying for redundancy

-Where you lose your job due to circumstances such as the closure of the business or a reduction in the number of staff this is known as redundancy.
-Generally a redundancy situation arises if your job ceases to exist and you are not replaced.
-The reasoning for the redundancy situation could be the financial position of the firm, lack of work, reorganisation within the firm or it may be closing down completely.
+Where you lose your job because your employer is closing the business or reducing the number of staff, this is known as redundancy.
+A redundancy situation arises if your job ceases to exist and you are not replaced.

-To be eligible for a redundancy payment under the Acts, you must satisfy the following requirements:
+To be eligible for a redundancy payment, you must:

 In deciding whether you have worked continuously for your employer for at least 104 weeks (2 years), the following situations will not break the continuity of your service:

 - You were on maternity leave, paternity leave, adoptive leave, parental leave, parent's leave or carer's leave

 - You were off work through illness, agreed absence, holidays or lay off

 - You were dismissed due to redundancy before reaching 104 weeks' service and then taken back by your employer within 26 weeks of that dismissal

 - You have been re-employed within 4 weeks of dismissal by an associate company of your previous employer